MikalaiBezmen/gofPatterns/README.md

 # GoF Patterns
 ## Design Patterns Overview
 **Design Patterns** are very popular among software developers.
 A design pattern is a well-described solution to a common software problem.

 Some of the benefits of using design patterns are:
-- Design Patterns are already defined and provides industry standard approach to solve a recurring problem, so it saves time if we sensibly use the design pattern.
+- _Design Patterns are already defined and provides industry standard approach to solve a recurring problem, so it saves time if we sensibly use the design pattern._
-- Using design patterns promotes reusability that leads to more robust and highly maintainable code.
-It helps in reducing total cost of ownership (TCO) of the software product.
+- _Using design patterns promotes **reusability** that leads to more robust and highly maintainable code.
+It helps in **reducing total cost of ownership** (TCO) of the software product._
-- Since design patterns are already defined, it makes our code easy to understand and debug.
-It leads to faster development and new members of team understand it easily.
+- _Since design patterns are already defined, it **makes our code easy to understand** and debug.
+It leads to **faster development** and new members of team understand it easily._

-Java Design Patterns are divided into three categories:
+_Java Design Patterns_ are divided into three categories:
-- Creational
-- Structural
-- Behavioral
+1) **Creational**
+2) **Structural**
+3) **Behavioral**

 ### Creational Design Patterns
-Creational design patterns provide solution to instantiate an object in the best possible way for specific situations.
+**Creational design patterns** provide solution to instantiate an object in the best possible way for specific situations.

-The basic form of object creation could result in design problems or add unwanted complexity to the design.
-Creational design patterns solve this problem by controlling the object creation by different ways.
+The basic form of object creation could result in design problems or add unwanted complexity to the design. **Creational design patterns** solve this problem by controlling the object creation by different ways.

 There are five creational design patterns:
-- Singleton Pattern
-- Factory Pattern
-- Abstract Factory Pattern
-- Builder Pattern
-- Prototype Pattern
+1. **Singleton Pattern**
+2. **Factory Pattern**
+3. **Abstract Factory Pattern**
+4. **Builder Pattern**
+5. **Prototype Pattern**

 All these patterns solve specific problems with object creation, so you should understand and use them when needed.

-#### 1. Abstract Factory Pattern
+#### 1. Singleton Pattern
-Abstract Factory is one of the Creational pattern and almost similar to Factory Pattern except the fact that it’s more like factory of factories.
-If you are familiar with factory design pattern in java, you will notice that we have a single Factory class that returns the different sub-classes based on the input provided and factory class uses if-else or switch statement to achieve this.

-In Abstract Factory pattern, we get rid of if-else block and have a factory class for each sub-class and then an Abstract Factory class that will return the sub-class based on the input factory class.
-At first it seems confusing but once you see the implementation, it’s really easy to grasp and understand the minor difference between Factory and Abstract Factory pattern.
-##### Benefits of Abstract Factory Pattern
-- Abstract Factory pattern provides approach to code for interface rather than implementation.
-- Abstract Factory pattern is “factory of factories” and can be easily extended to accommodate more products, for example we can add another sub-class Laptop and a factory LaptopFactory.
-- Abstract Factory pattern is robust and avoid conditional logic of Factory pattern.
-##### Abstract Factory Pattern Examples in JDK
+**Singleton** is one of the Gangs of Four Design patterns and comes in the Creational Design Pattern category.
+From the definition, it seems to be a very simple design pattern but when it comes to implementation, it comes with a lot of implementation concerns.
+The implementation of **Singleton** pattern has always been a controversial topic among developers.
+Here you can find different ways to implement **Singleton** and some of the best practices for its usage.

+**Singleton** pattern restricts the instantiation of a class and ensures that only one instance of the class exists in the java virtual machine.
+The singleton class must provide a global access point to get the instance of the class.
+**Singleton** pattern is used for _logging_, _driver objects_, _caching_ and _thread pool_.

+**Singleton** design pattern is also used in other design patterns like:
+- _Abstract Factory_,
-- javax.xml.parsers.DocumentBuilderFactory#newInstance()
+- _Builder_,
-- javax.xml.transform.TransformerFactory#newInstance()
+- _Prototype_,
-- javax.xml.xpath.XPathFactory#newInstance()
+- _Facade_ etc.

-#### 2. Builder Pattern
-Builder design pattern is a creational design pattern like Factory Pattern and Abstract Factory Pattern.
-This pattern was introduced to solve some of the problems with Factory and Abstract Factory design patterns when the Object contains a lot of attributes.

-There are three major issues with Factory and Abstract Factory design patterns when the Object contains a lot of attributes.
-1. Too Many arguments to pass from client program to the Factory class that can be error prone because most of the time, the type of arguments are same and from client side it’s hard to maintain the order of the argument.
-2. Some of the parameters might be optional but in Factory pattern, we are forced to send all the parameters and optional parameters need to send as NULL.
-3. If the object is heavy and its creation is complex, then all that complexity will be part of Factory classes that is confusing.

-We can solve the issues with large number of parameters by providing a constructor with required parameters and then different setter methods to set the optional parameters but the problem with this is that the Object state will be inconsistent until unless all the attributes are set explicitly.

-Builder pattern solves the issue with large number of optional parameters and inconsistent state by providing a way to build the object step-by-step and provide a method that will actually return the final Object.

-##### Builder Design Pattern Example in JDK
+**Singleton** design pattern is used in core java classes also, for example:
-- java.lang.StringBuilder#append() (unsynchronized)
+- _java.lang.Runtime_,
-- java.lang.StringBuffer#append() (synchronized)
+- _java.awt.Desktop_.

+To implement **Singleton** pattern, we have different approaches but all of them have following common concepts.
+- _Private constructor to restrict instantiation of the class from other classes._
+- _Private static variable of the same class that is the only instance of the class._
+- _Public static method that returns the instance of the class, this is the global access point for outer world to get the instance of the singleton class._

-#### 3. Factory Pattern
+#### 2. Factory Pattern
-Factory Pattern is one of the Creational Design pattern and it’s widely used in JDK as well as frameworks like Spring and Struts.
+**Factory** Pattern is one of the **Creational** Design pattern and it’s widely used in JDK as well as frameworks like Spring and Struts.

-Factory design pattern is used when we have a super class with multiple subclasses and based on input, we need to return one of the sub-class.
+**Factory** design pattern is used when we have a super class with multiple subclasses and based on input, we need to return one of the sub-class.
 This pattern take out the responsibility of instantiation of a class from client program to the factory class.
-Let’s first learn how to implement factory pattern in java and then we will learn its benefits and we will see its usage in JDK.

 ![Class Diagram](src/creationalDesignPatterns/factory/FactoryPatternClassDiagram.png)

 ##### Benefits of Factory Pattern
-- Factory pattern provides approach to code for interface rather than implementation.
+- **Factory** pattern provides approach to code for interface rather than implementation.
-- Factory pattern removes the instantiation of actual implementation classes from client code, making it more robust, less coupled and easy to extend.
+- **Factory** pattern removes the instantiation of actual implementation classes from client code, making it more robust, less coupled and easy to extend.
 For example, we can easily change PC class implementation because client program is unaware of this.
-- Factory pattern provides abstraction between implementation and client classes through inheritance.
+- **Factory** pattern provides abstraction between implementation and client classes through inheritance.
 #####Factory Pattern Examples in JDK
-- java.util.Calendar, ResourceBundle and NumberFormat getInstance()
-methods uses Factory pattern.
+- _java.util.Calendar_, ResourceBundle and NumberFormat _getInstance()_ methods uses **Factory** pattern.
-- valueOf() method in wrapper classes like Boolean, Integer etc.
+- _valueOf()_ method in wrapper classes like Boolean, Integer etc.

+#### 3. Abstract Factory Pattern
+**Abstract Factory** is one of the **Creational** pattern and almost similar to **Factory** Pattern except the fact that it’s more like factory of factories.
+If you are familiar with factory design pattern in java, you will notice that we have a single **Factory** class that returns the different sub-classes based on the input provided and factory class uses if-else or switch statement to achieve this.

+In **Abstract Factory** pattern, we get rid of if-else block and have a factory class for each sub-class and then an **Abstract Factory** class that will return the sub-class based on the input factory class.
+At first it seems confusing but once you see the implementation, it’s really easy to grasp and understand the minor difference between **Factory** and **Abstract Factory** pattern.
+##### Benefits of Abstract Factory Pattern
+- **Abstract Factory** pattern provides approach to code for interface rather than implementation.
+- **Abstract Factory** pattern is _“factory of factories”_ and can be easily extended to accommodate more products, for example we can add another sub-class Laptop and a factory LaptopFactory.
+- **Abstract Factory** pattern is robust and avoid conditional logic of **Factory** pattern.
+##### Abstract Factory Pattern Examples in JDK
+- _javax.xml.parsers.DocumentBuilderFactory#newInstance()_
+- _javax.xml.transform.TransformerFactory#newInstance()_
+- _javax.xml.xpath.XPathFactory#newInstance()_

+#### 4. Builder Pattern
+**Builder** design pattern is a **Creational** design pattern like **Factory** Pattern and **Abstract Factory** Pattern.
+This pattern was introduced to solve some of the problems with **Factory** and **Abstract Factory** design patterns when the Object contains a lot of attributes.

+There are three major issues with **Factory** and **Abstract Factory** design patterns when the Object contains a lot of attributes.
+- _Too Many arguments to pass from client program to the Factory class that can be error prone because most of the time, the type of arguments are same and from client side it’s hard to maintain the order of the argument._
+- _Some of the parameters might be optional but in Factory pattern, we are forced to send all the parameters and optional parameters need to send as NULL._
+- _If the object is heavy and its creation is complex, then all that complexity will be part of Factory classes that is confusing._

+We can solve the issues with large number of parameters by providing a constructor with required parameters and then different setter methods to set the optional parameters but the problem with this is that the Object state will be inconsistent until unless all the attributes are set explicitly.

+**Builder** pattern solves the issue with large number of optional parameters and inconsistent state by providing a way to build the object step-by-step and provide a method that will actually return the final Object.

+##### Builder Design Pattern Example in JDK
+- _java.lang.StringBuilder#append()_ (unsynchronized)
+- _java.lang.StringBuffer#append()_ (synchronized)

-#### 4. Prototype Pattern
+#### 5. Prototype Pattern
-Prototype pattern is one of the Creational Design pattern, so it provides a mechanism of object creation.
-Prototype pattern is used when the Object creation is a costly affair and requires a lot of time and resources and you have a similar object already existing.
+**Prototype** pattern is one of the **Creational** Design pattern, so it provides a mechanism of object creation.
+**Prototype** pattern is used when the Object creation is a costly affair and requires a lot of time and resources and you have a similar object already existing.
 So this pattern provides a mechanism to copy the original object to a new object and then modify it according to our needs.
 This pattern uses java cloning to copy the object.

 It would be easy to understand this pattern with an example, suppose we have an Object that loads data from database.
 Now we need to modify this data in our program multiple times, so it’s not a good idea to create the Object using _new_ keyword and load all the data again from database.
 So the better approach is to clone the existing object into a new object and then do the data manipulation.

-Prototype design pattern mandates that the Object which you are copying should provide the copying feature.
+**Prototype** design pattern mandates that the Object which you are copying should provide the copying feature.
 It should not be done by any other class.
 However whether to use shallow or deep copy of the Object properties depends on the requirements and it’s a design decision.

-#### 5. Singleton Pattern
-Singleton is one of the Gangs of Four Design patterns and comes in the Creational Design Pattern category.
-From the definition, it seems to be a very simple design pattern but when it comes to implementation, it comes with a lot of implementation concerns.
-The implementation of Singleton pattern has always been a controversial topic among developers.
-Here we will learn about Singleton design pattern principles, different ways to implement Singleton and some of the best practices for its usage.

-Singleton pattern restricts the instantiation of a class and ensures that only one instance of the class exists in the java virtual machine.
-The singleton class must provide a global access point to get the instance of the class.
-Singleton pattern is used for logging, driver objects, caching and thread pool.

-Singleton design pattern is also used in other design patterns like Abstract Factory, Builder, Prototype, Facade etc. Singleton design pattern is used in core java classes also, for example java.lang.Runtime, java.awt.Desktop.

-To implement Singleton pattern, we have different approaches but all of them have following common concepts.
-- Private constructor to restrict instantiation of the class from other classes.
-- Private static variable of the same class that is the only instance of the class.
-- Public static method that returns the instance of the class, this is the global access point for outer world to get the instance of the singleton class.

 ### Structural Design Patterns
 Structural patterns provide different ways to create a class structure, for